Calculate Balance Transfer Savings

 If you transfer a balance from one card to an existing card, it will likely not affect your credit.
 You’re not opening a new card, and your credit utilization is unchanged.

-To get an idea of how much you could save with a balance transfer, consider what kind of a monthly payment you can commit to.
-Using that amount, calculate the total amount you would pay with a balance transfer card (including interest and any balance transfer fees) by the time you pay the entire balance off.
-Compare that to what you would pay if, with the same total monthly payment, you continued paying your existing balances (including any interest and fees) without a balance transfer until everything is paid off.
+To get an idea of how much you could potentially save with a balance transfer, consider what monthly payment you can commit to.
+Using that amount, calculate the total amount you would pay with a balance transfer card (including interest and any balance transfer fees) by the time you pay off the entire balance.
+Compare that to what you would pay if, with the same total monthly payment, you continued paying your existing balances (including any interest and fees) until everything is paid off.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.